 Colonie is a somewhat small village located in the state of New York.
 With a population of 7,618 people and two constituent neighborhoods, Colonie is the 226th largest community in New York.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Colonie is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Colonie is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Colonie who work in office and administrative support (23.26%), sales jobs (12.03%), and management occupations (7.67%).
+Overall, Colonie is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Colonie who work in office and administrative support (24.09%), management occupations (8.03%), and teaching (6.94%).

 Also of interest is that Colonie has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Colonie in 2010 was $33,363, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $133,452 for a family of four.
+The per capita income in Colonie in 2018 was $34,707, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $138,828 for a family of four.
 However, Colonie contains both very wealthy and poor people as well.

 Colonie is a somewhat ethnically-diverse village.
 The people who call Colonie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colonie residents report their race to be White, followed by Asian.
-Important ancestries of people in Colonie include German, Italian, English, and Polish.
+Important ancestries of people in Colonie include Irish, Italian, German, Polish, and English.

 The most common language spoken in Colonie is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Italian.